-Some even not accepting as they have doubt over its originality.
-They are refusing to accept ₹ 10 coin without the rupee(₹) symbol though the RBI has cleared the rumors and said it is a legal tender and not fake.
+Some even not accepting as they have a doubt over its originality.
+They are refusing to accept ₹ 10 coins without the rupee(₹) symbol though the RBI has cleared the rumors and said it is a legal tender and not fake.
 And Here the banks are not accepting it with no strong reasons.
 Some banks even say that it shouldn’t be deposited in the banks as it is for circulation in the market for making changes available.

 Not only Banks, even post offices refusing to accept the said coins, this happened when my friend Farid Barbhuiya went to the Post office for purchasing IPO’s, and he paid the amount in Coins, but the clerk refused to accept the coin and asks for other denomination.
-When he asks the reason for that, they said nothing but told him go to any shop and exchange the coins with notes.
-Then he offered them to accept half of the amount in coins and half in notes, they refused it too.
-Then he aks them to give a reason in written for not accepting the said coins.
+When he asks the reason for that, they said nothing but told him to go to any shop and exchange the coins with notes.
+Then he offered them to accept half of the amount in coins and a half in notes, they refused it too.
+Then he asks them to give a reason in writing for not accepting the said coins.
 Eventually, they accepted with having no other way as the matter may go beyond control.